Latest

 News

-Drinking Protein Shakes Before Bed: 5 Benefits & FAQs
+Protein Shakes Before Bed: Benefits, Suggested Amount & Tips

 Protein is the building block of the human body, playing a vital role in everything, from muscle growth, cell repair, to enzyme synthesis, and even hormone regulation.
 The U.S. Department of Agriculture (USDA) recommends that we get 10-35% of our daily calories from protein to maintain a healthy diet.
 However, with busy schedules and ever-changing dietary needs, reaching this target intake can be a challenge.